In this blog: When engaging with disabled people, the strategy and design of your disabled toilet will make a massive difference to your success

 For many of us who are disabled, the availability and accessibility of public toilets present a daily barrier.
 You will have heard about the ever growing popularity of Changing Places: a Changing Place is an evolution of an accessible toilet.
 A place where there are facilities within to support somebody who needs more than the basic facilities when going to the toilet.
 They provide facilities to get changed, to lie down in order to do so and to move seamlessly from wheelchair to toilet to the changing area.

-Although not all facilities are yet in a position or have the capability to change their accessible toilet into a Changing Place – accessible toilets are still essential.
+Although not all facilities are yet in a position or have the capability to change their disabled toilet into a Changing Place – accessible toilets are still essential.
 Along with having these essential facilities for a disabled person to be able to utilise however and whenever they need to, championing these facilities in your venue will help disabled people to understand that they are welcomed and valued.
 And as we know, when customers feel welcomed and valued, they will return.
+Moreability have written an article outlining the regulatory specifications of an accessible toilet as set out in Doc M of UK building regulations.
+Below are our 7 top tips for your toilet:

 It should seem obvious but accessible toilets are often in hard to get to places; behind several doors, at the far end of the venue, past the chairs and tables in a restaurant and sometimes even at the top of the flight of stairs (yes really).
 Ensure your accessible toilet is always accessible to get to for those who need it.